Install PostgreSQL on Linux

 #listen_addresses ='localhost'

-Once removed, the entry will look like this:
+After removal, the entry looks like this:

 listen_addresses = 'localhost'